Test accessibility with VoiceOver

 Alternatively, you can use the following keyboard shortcut: Shift+Spacebar

-5. (Optional) When done, turn Accessibility mode off.
-This is not required.
+This step is not required.
 Accessibility mode is automatically turned off when the device is released.